PracticalGenomics/cogaps-on-sciserver/quizzes/quiz_ch2.md

 Based on what you've learned in this chapter, choose the best answer.

 {choose-answers: 1}
 ?
-The main purpose of SciServer is _____?
+The main purpose of SciServer is _____

-C) to provide free access to big data resources for researchers worldwide.
+A) to provide free access to big data resources for researchers worldwide.
-m) for developing websites and software.
+b) for developing websites and software.
-m) to edit images.
+c) to edit images.
-m) to support high-volume and multithreading applications.
+d) to support high-volume and multithreading applications.
-m) All of the above
+e) All of the above

 {choose-answers: 1}
 ?
-What are the benefits of using SciServer for data analysis
+What are the benefits of using SciServer for data analysis?

-m) You can use it for scientific research without needing a powerful computer.
+a) You can use it for scientific research without needing a powerful computer.
-m) You can access customized collections of programs for RNA-seq analysis.
+b) You can access customized collections of programs for RNA-seq analysis.
-m) You can easily collaborate with other researchers through SciServer.
+c) You can easily collaborate with other researchers through SciServer.
-C) All of the above
+D) All of the above

 {choose-answers: 1}
 ?
-What happens if you don't verify your SciServer account through the email link
+What happens if you don't verify your SciServer account through the email link?

-m) You will lose access to your account permanently.
+a) You will lose access to your account permanently.
-m) Your account will be suspended temporarily.
+b) Your account will be suspended temporarily.
 C) You will be locked out of your account and need to contact your instructor.
-m) You will still be able to use SciServer but with limited features.
+d) You will still be able to use SciServer but with limited features.
-m) All of the above
+e) All of the above

 {choose-answers: 1}
 ?
-What does it indicate when your username appears on the upper right-hand corner of the webpage
+What does it indicate when your username appears on the upper right-hand corner of the webpage?

-m) Your account is locked.
+a) Your account is locked.
-m) You need to contact your course instructor.
+b) You need to contact your course instructor.
-m) You can access any and all course materials.
+c) You can access any and all course materials.
-C) Your account is verified and active.
+D) Your account is verified and active.
-m) All of the above
+e) All of the above

 {/quiz}